philipturner/ue5-nanite-macos/README.md

 Another issue: the previous (now removed) 32-bit atomic workaround still performed operations on textures.
 Metal only supports atomics on buffers.
 This is not a big deal, because I can make the lock buffer into a buffer, not a texture.
 I have to know the color texture's width, then give each thread an independent index by multiplying (Y * width + X).

 Alternatively, I could create a common buffer and texture that stores 64-bit data.
 Create the texture by sub-allocating the resource from a buffer, then pass in the resources as both texture and buffer form into the shader.
 Atomic operations would happen on the same data that's being written to.
 Perhaps I can pull off a few more tricks that exploit Apple silicon's memory coherency traits, creating a robust lock-based workaround to UInt64 atomics.

+For example, reads and writes to 64-bit chunks of data might be naturally atomic if aligned to 8 bytes.
+I could do a compare-and-swap to validate that any accesses did not have a data race.
+Also, Metal Shading Language has texture synchronization functions that ensure if one thread writes to a texture, then reads from the same position, the read value reflects the written value.
+This might trigger some synchronization mechanism in hardware that helps with the UInt64 image atomics workaround.

+Finally, there's the issue of whether Epic will accept this hack.
+They might accept it if I restrict it to Apple8 GPUs, which have a hardware instruction for UInt64 min/max atomics.
+Other GPUs (like the Apple7 M1) would use a hack or even non-atomic operations just for the purpose of creating Nanite support.
+Once that is developed, we remove the hack version from Apple7 and only enable such atomics on Apple8.

 ## Attribution